Mortgage Payoff Calculator

 P = Remaining principal balance

-Payment = Regular payment + extra principal payment
+Payment = Regular monthly payment + extra principal payment

 Interest saved = (Original total payments) - (New total payments with extra contributions)